FDA Finds Hazards Lurking In Parsley, Cilantro, Guacamole

 The FDA tested 107 samples of processed avocado and guacamole, divided roughly equally between domestic and foreign suppliers.
 Four samples tested positive for disease-causing listeria, three of which were processed in the United States.

-Listeria is especially troublesome because it can proliferate in cold conditions, such as in a refrigerator.
+Listeria is especially troublesome because it can proliferate in cold conditions, such as a refrigerator.

 Eventually, the FDA plans to test 1,600 samples of both fresh herbs and processed avocados.
 The agency says that no conclusions can be drawn from the results so far, because most of the testing remains to be done.